-An outbreak of a serious emergency animal disease (EAD) can be disastrous for producers, causing significant personal stress and anguish as well as financial hardship.
-Livestock industries can lose sales opportunities both domestically and internationally in the wake of a damaged reputation for our produce, and the broader Australian economy could lose billions in trade and employment.
+An outbreak of a serious emergency animal disease (EAD) can be disastrous for producers, harvesters and the environment as a whole, causing significant personal stress and anguish as well as financial hardship.
+Livestock and harvesting industries can lose sales opportunities, both domestically and internationally, in the wake of a damaged reputation for our produce, and the broader Australian economy could lose billions in trade and employment.